 Nevertheless, in rare instances, the procedure may cause severe trauma, particularly when multiple or very extensive areas are suctioned at one time.
 Other infrequent, but possible, complications include fluid accumulation (which must be drained) and injury to the skin.
 Although serious complications are infrequent, infection or excessive fluid loss can lead to severe illness.
 You can reduce your risks by choosing a qualified plastic surgeon who has been granted privileges to perform liposuction at an accredited hospital, and by closely following his or her advice.

 The scars from liposuction are small and strategically placed to be hidden from view, even in a bikini.
-However, other cosmetic problems may occur, even if your surgeon is very skilled.
-They may include rippling or bagginess of the skin over the treated area, and pigmentation changes (such as brown spots) that may become permanent if exposed to the sun.
+However, other cosmetic problems may occur, even if the surgeon is very skilled.
+They may include rippling or bagginess of the skin over the treated area, and pigmentation changes (such as brown spots) that may become worse if exposed to the sun.
 Asymmetry (uneven contour or shape) sometimes requires a second procedure.

 Planning your Liposuction Surgery